Island Marine Station was founded in 1975 by Matt Murphy and

 on nature and the environment, entitled "Nature's

 Web".
-She continues to add to the Station's collection
+We are continuing to add to the Station's collection

 of colouring book publications,

 designed specifically for children.
-She is also involved in
+We are also involved in

 preparing boxes of educational material which are sent to